barbosagabriel/tours-admin-api/README.md

 node server.js
 ```

-You can browse the apis at <http://localhost:3000>
+You can browse the API at <http://localhost:3000>